'Alaskan Bush People' Season 8 Update: Ami Brown Returns To UCLA Medical Center, Rain Grieves Sudden Loss

 — surgicalcaps.com (@surgicalcaps) January 25, 2018

-The youngest child of Billy and Ami Brown previously revealed that she is battling depression since her mom was diagnosed with stage-4 lung cancer last year.
+The youngest child of Billy and Ami Brown previously revealed that she is battling depression since her mom was diagnosed with stage 4 lung cancer last year.
 Aside from Rain, Gabe also shared that he turned emotional after learning about his mother’s fatal ailment, which is also the main reason why they’re forced to abandon their homestead in Alaska.
 Stay tuned for the latest spoilers, news, and updates about Alaskan Bush People Season 8!